deso-protocol/docs/faq/deso-faq.md

 ## **3. DeSo Blockchain, Decentralization, Open Source, and Scaling**

-### Is Bitclout.com open-source?
+### Is DeSo open-source?

-Yes, 100% of the code that powers bitclout.com is public [here](https://github.com/deso-protocol).
+Yes, 100% of the code that powers DeSo blockchain is public [here](https://github.com/deso-protocol).
 And we mean 100%.
 This includes all the code required to [run a node](https://docs.deso.org/devs/running-a-node) and to [run the frontend](https://github.com/deso-protocol/frontend).

 Moreover, all of the DeSo data is stored publicly on the blockchain, such that anyone who runs and syncs a node can instantly build on the full firehose of data \(there are multiple popular third-party block explorers such as [explorer.cloutangel.com](https://explorer.cloutangel.com) and [bitcloutpulse.com](https://www.bitcloutpulse.com/explorer)\).
 This property in particular has the potential to turn social media from a walled garden controlled by a handful of companies to a utility that anyone in the world can build and innovate on.